Kinnersly History, Family Crest & Coats of Arms

 Early Origins of the Kinnersly family

 The surname Kinnersly was first found in Herefordshire where, according to an ancient manuscript the family is possessed of a very ancient pedigree.
 The manuscript reads: "The family of the Kynnersley is very ancient, being seated long before the Norman Conquest (1066 A.D) in the commune of Hereford in a castle so called at present.
 In the Domesday Book it is recorded that when William the Conqueror was possessed of his new kingdom he sent his commissioners throughout ye remote parts thereof (1086,) to knowe how every man held his lands.
 In which tyme there was an ould gentleman that lived and was owner of Kynnardsley Castle in Hereford by name John de Kynnardsley, and by title a knight (if any knights were before the Conquest).
 This old gentleman was blind, he had then livving with him twelve sonnes(sons,) whom with himself he armed, and stood in his castle gate, his halberd in his hand, attending the coming of sheriffs and other commisioners from ye king, who being arrived, demanded of him by what tenure he held his castle and lands; ye old knight replyed by his armes, showing to them his halberd."

 Important Dates for the Kinnersly family

 This web page shows only a small excerpt of our Kinnersly research.
-Another 323 words (23 lines of text) covering the years 1130 and 1654 are included under the topic Early Kinnersly History in all our PDF Extended History products and printed products wherever possible.
+Another 162 words (12 lines of text) covering the years 1130 and 1654 are included under the topic Early Kinnersly History in all our PDF Extended History products and printed products wherever possible.

 Kinnersly Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Kinnersly include Keynardsley, Kennersley, Kenersley, Kynnardsley, Kinnardsley, Kinnersley, Kynnersley, Kynersley, Kynersly, Kynnersly, Kinnersly, Kinersly, Kinnersley and many more.

 Early Notables of the Kinnersly family (pre 1700)

 More information is included under the topic Early Kinnersly Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kinnersly family